Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Back-propagation and beyond.md

 while the output weights are analytically evaluated in a constructive or selective manner.

 Current experimental results indicate that SCNs outperform other randomized neural networks in terms of required human intervention, selection of the scope of random parameters, and fast learning and generalization.
-`Deep sctochastic configuration networks (DeepSCNs)' have been mathematically proved as universal approximators for continous nonlinear functions defined over compact sets.
+`Deep stochastic configuration networks (DeepSCNs)' have been mathematically proved as universal approximators for continous nonlinear functions defined over compact sets.
 They can be constructed efficiently (much faster than other deep neural networks) and share many great features, such as learning representation and consistency property between learning and generalization.